-3. A web conference tool with screen sharing facilities, such as GoToMeeting
+3. A web conference tool with screen sharing facilities, such as GoToMeeting or Zoom

 You can never underestimate the power of a face-to-face conversation, and for distributed teams video conferencing is the closest to this we can get.
 The power of video conference really comes into its own for holding team meetings and one-on-one catchups, as well as when working on joint projects as screen sharing facilities mean you are able to view the exact same screen in real time, almost as good as working together in the same office space.